SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    to a function as an in-out parameter, the ``willSet`` and ``didSet`` observers are always called.
-   This is because of the copy-in copy-out memory model for in-out parameters: the value is always written back to the property at the end of the function.
+   This is because of the copy-in copy-out memory model for in-out parameters:
+   The value is always written back to the property at the end of the function.

 .. assertion:: observersCalledAfterInout